brendt/stitcher.io/src/content/blog/2020-02-01-enums-without-enums.md

 }
 ```

 Ok, I was mistaken: there were two more improvements to be made.
 This is a lot of repeated code!
 But again there's a solution for that!
-Let's simply define two properties on each value-specific class: `$startIncluded` and `$endIncluded`; and let's implement their getters on the abstract `Boundaries` class instead!
+Let's simply define two properties on each value-specific class (`$startIncluded` and `$endIncluded`) and let's implement their getters on the abstract `Boundaries` class instead!

 ```php
 abstract class Boundaries